jorisvddonk/questmark/examples/cookieStore.md

 # NORMAL_HELLO_B

-Sorry, we have no cookies anymore!
+Sorry, we have no cookies in store today!
 `exit`

 # buyCookie